pgzqtss/pairs_trading_strategy_algorithm/README.md

 # Pairs Trading Strategy Algorithm

-Pairs trading is a **market-neutral strategy** that involves taking a long position in one stock and a short position in another, based on their historical correlation.
+Pairs trading is a market-neutral strategy that involves taking a long position in one stock and a short position in another, based on their historical correlation.
 This project provides tools to identify stock pairs, generate trading signals, and visualize results.

 ---

-## Features
+## Pipeline
-- **Data Pipeline**
+  - **config.py** prepares the data:
     - Fetches S&P 500 stock data from Wikipedia.
-  - Filters by date added to the index.
-  - Downloads historical price data via Yahoo Finance.
+    - Downloads historical stock prices from Yahoo Finance.

-- **Correlation Analysis**
-  - Identifies highly correlated stock pairs using **Pearson correlation coefficients**.
+    - Identifies correlated stock pairs.

-- **Pair Trading Analysis**
+  - **financial_analysis.py** runs the algorithm:
+    - **Defining parameters and attributes:**
-  - Computes **z-scores** of price spreads.
+      - `pair`: Tuple of two stock tickers.
-  - Generates long/short trading signals.
-  - Calculates **profit and loss (PnL)** for chosen pairs.
+      - `df_whole`: DataFrame containing price history of all stocks.
+      - `window`: Rolling window size for calculating moving averages and standard deviations.
+      - `zscore_threshold`: Threshold for z-score to trigger trades.
+      - `neutral_threshold`: Defines the z-score range where no trades are made (neutral zone).
+      - `margin_init`: Initial margin balance.
+      - `margin_ratio`: Leverage ratio.
+      - `df_pair`: Extracts price data for the selected two stocks.
+      - `df_signal_summary`: Stores trade summaries.
+      - `df_margin`: Stores margin tracking.
+    - **Z-score Calculation**
+        - `z-score = (ratio - moving average) / moving standard deviation`, where
+        - `ratio = log(price_stock1 / price_stock2)`
+          - Logarithm ensures symmetry and stability.
+    - **Signal Generation**
+        - Case 1: Overpriced
+          - z-score > threshold -> Stock1 overpriced -> Short stock1, long stock2 -> signal = -1
+        - Case 2: Underpriced
+          - z-score < -threshold -> Stock1 underpriced -> Long stock1, short stock2 -> signal = +1
+        - Case 3: Neutral zone
+          - |z| < neutral_threshold -> no position -> signal = 0
+        - If there's no new condition is triggered, keep the previous signal
+    - **Margin Calculation**
+      - Groups trades by signal changes
+      - Calculates the number of shares to trade based on available buying power.
+      - Accounts for commissions and fees.
+      - Updates the margin balance after each trade.

-- **Visualization**
+    - **Trading Summary**
-  - Interactive **Tkinter + Plotly GUI**.
-  - Visualizes stock prices, signals, and trading performance.

----

-## Project Structure
-pairs_trading_strategy_algorithm/

-├── config.py # Data pipeline for fetching and processing S&P 500 data

-├── financial_analysis.py # Core logic for pairs trading analysis
+      - Executes the entire trading process and returns a dictionary summarizing the trading parameters and final margin.

-├── visualizer.py # GUI for visualizing pairs and results
+  - **visualizer.py** provides a GUI for visualizing and analysing stock pairs using the dictionary returned from 'financial_analysis.py'.

-├── draft/ # Draft files for experimentation

-├── requirements.txt # Python dependencies

-├── README.md # Project documentation

-└── LICENSE # Apache License 2.0

 ---